 Physical wellness is the one people are most familiar with – it’s about exercising and eating healthy foods.
 Social wellness is being part of a community and interacting with others, while intellectual wellness is continuing to learn and to be stimulated by creative endeavors.

 Wellness includes a spiritual dimension as well, reminding us that it’s important to continue to look for deeper meaning in our lives.
 Emotional wellness is being aware of and accepting your feelings and generally feeling positive about your life.
-Occupational wellness is finding personal satisfaction and enrichment through your work.
+Occupational wellness is finding personal satisfaction and enrichment through your work or volunteer opportunities.

 With wellness becoming a big part of daily discussion, more senior living communities are dedicating spaces to its pursuit.
 These areas may include a gym, community center, and other gathering spaces.